This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 and the data in that persistent volume will be retained even if the container is redeployed or replaced.
 Under the

-hood, the orchestration tool may handle the persistent volume differently in different deployment environments: for
+hood, the orchestration tool may handle the persistent volume differently in different deployment environments.
+For

-example, if you’re using Kubernetes in AWS (EKS), you might get an EBS volume; in Google Cloud (GKE), you might get a
+example, if you’re using Kubernetes in AWS (EKS), you might get an EBS volume; in Google Cloud (GKE), you might

 Containers are designed to be easy to distribute, scale, and throw away (hence the default of ephemeral disks), which

 (and those that do often have immature implementations).
-I prefer to run data stores in production using managed
+I prefer to run data stores in production by using managed

-I’d only run a data store in a container if my company was all-in on Kubernetes, which has the most mature persistent
+I’d run a data store in a container only if my company was all-in on Kubernetes, which has the most mature persistent

 volume implementation, and we had significant operational experience with it.